oneapi-src/oneDAL/docs/source/onedal/topics/end-to-end-example.rst

 End-to-end Example
 ~~~~~~~~~~~~~~~~~~

-Below you can find a typical usage workflow for a oneDAL algorithm on GPU.
+Below you can find a typical usage workflow for a |short_name| algorithm on GPU.
 The
 example is provided for Principal Component Analysis algorithm (PCA).

 The following steps depict how to: